Delay-time distribution in the scattering of time-narrow wave packets (II) - Quantum Graphs: Introduction

 In the following Section \ref{sec:qgr} the necessary definitions and tools from the theory of quantum graphs will be provided.
 Then in Section \ref{sec:scatgr} this theory will be extended to scattering on graphs and an explicit formula for the scattering matrix $S_{f,i}$ will be discussed.
 In Section \ref{RF} we apply this formula to Eq.~(\ref{gpoftem1}) and derive on this basis approximate expressions for the delay time distribution in the case of broad envelope functions $\omega(k)$ corresponding to wave packets narrow in time.

 Section \ref{diagonal} is devoted to the clasical analogue of the delay time distribution.
+In particular we show that for finite and connected graphs the classical delay distribution decays exponentially for long times and calculate the decay exponent.
+The classical delay distribution provides both, a simple short-time approximation to the fully coherent expression (\ref{gpoftem1}) and a reference result which allows to highlight quantum interference contributions to (\ref{gpoftem1}) for longer times.
+Moreover, as in the above mentioned experiments with RF radiation some decoherence cannot be avoided, a satisfactory theory might involve a crossover between our results for coherent and incoherent time delay.

-In particular we show that it decays exponentially for long time.
-In the final Section \ref{sec:tjunction} we apply our results to a simple model system which consists of two edges and a single scattering channel.
+In the final Section \ref{sec:tjunction} we apply all our results to a simple model system which consists of two edges and a single scattering channel.
+For this model we can also confirm the results of Section \ref{RF} by an independent calculation based on the distribution of narrow scattering resonances.